Six Easy Pieces: interplays among dualities in 4d, 3d and 2d: Introduction

-The paper is organized as follows.
-In Section \ref{sec:4d} we study the 4d dualities by adding the baryonic deformations in the $\SU(N)$ case, distinguishing the even and odd rank cases.
-Once the deformations are considered, we deconfine the conjugate antisymmetric either in terms of a symplectic or of a special unitary gauge group.
-In each case we arrive to a dual symplectic SQCD model and we check the results through the analysis of the superconformal index.
-We then compare the results with the ones found in \cite{Pouliot:1995me,Terning:1997jj} and we find that they agree providing that we further dualize the symplectic gauge theories to $\USp(2)$.
-This is interpreted as the fact that the flow triggered by the baryonic deformations transform the original mixed phases into magnetic free phases.
-If we consider the symplectic SQCD duals in the strongly coupled phases we can further reduce to 2d, as explained in Section \ref{sec:2d_dualities} by a twisted compactification on $S^2$, where the twists are along a choice of integer non-negative $R$ charges.
-We consider extensively the case of $\SU(2n)$ with a specific baryonic deformation.
-In this case we perform a detailed analysis, finding all the possible consistent reductions for generic gauge rank (\emph{i.e.} we do not look at possible low rank sporadic cases).
-We observe that while some of the 2d dualities obtained through this procedure have already been derived from other 4d setups, other dualities are new and they can be derived only in presence of the baryonic deformations in the 4d parents.
 In Section \ref{sec:2d_dualities} we study the reduction of the 4d dualities to 3d, focusing on the three sphere partition function.
 In such case the 4d identities translate into 3d identities where the mass parameters are constrained by the presence of monopole superpotentials.
 These identities can be further manipulated by freezing some masses to fixed values, compatibly with the constraints imposed by the monopoles.
 By manipulating the identities with the duplication formula for the one-loop determinant, we convert the antisymmetric into a symmetric tensor.
 The new identities suggest the existence of new dualities with the new field content, between special unitary SQCD with a symmetric tensor and 3d orthogonal SQCD.
 We then provide a proof of these new 3d dualities via tensor deconfinement.
 In Section \ref{Sec:Conclusions} we conclude by summarizing our findings and proposing further directions of research.

+For the sake of clarity we collect the main dualities discussed in this work in the tables below.
+We refer the reader to the specific sections for the corresponding explicit discussions.
+The 2d case requires more care because the details of the dualities rely on the matter content that survives after the dimensional reduction from the 4d case.